KairoNX/controller/README.md

 ## 📖 About

-**Slide** is a powerful Instagram automation platform that revolutionizes how you connect with your audience.
+**Zenus** is a powerful Instagram automation platform that revolutionizes how you connect with your audience.
 Automate DM responses, reply to comments intelligently, and boost engagement effortlessly - turning interactions into valuable business opportunities.

-Built with modern web technologies, Slide provides a seamless experience for content creators, businesses, and influencers looking to scale their Instagram presence without sacrificing the personal touch.
+Built with modern web technologies, Zenus provides a seamless experience for content creators, businesses, and influencers looking to scale their Instagram presence without sacrificing the personal touch.

 ---